A beginner's guide to starting RC Drifting (Ver. 2026)

 The first debate.....
 All Wheel Drive vs. Rear Wheel Drive

-Back in the day the RC "drifting" scene used to be about buying any AWD touring car you could get your hands on, throwing plastic tires on it and calling it a day but these days RC drifting has progressed to RWD only for ultra drifting realism scaled down from their real life drifting counterparts.
-Most serious tracks, including ours, won't even let you on with an AWD car these days so the clear choice to start your RC drifting journey will definitely be a RWD chassis as most people don’t even consider AWD drifting “drifting” anymore.
+Back in the day, the RC "drifting" scene used to be about buying any all wheel drive touring car you could get your hands on, throwing plastic tires on it and calling it a day but these days RC drifting has progressed to rear wheel drive only for ultra drifting realism scaled down from their real life counterparts.
+Most serious tracks including ours won't even let you on with an AWD car these days so the clear choice to start your RC drifting journey will definitely be a RWD chassis as most people don’t even consider AWD drifting “drifting” anymore.

 The Basic Components of an RC Drift Car

-- Electronic Speed Controller (or more commonly known as "ESC")
+• Electronic Speed Controller (more commonly known as "ESC")

 Chassis